 Let me start with the short answer and expand from there.
 You should write an appraisal contingency into your purchase agreement.
 This gives you a way to back out of the deal if the appraisal comes in too low.
 If you do this, you won't be "stuck" in the deal, nor will you lose your deposit money.
 You can also negotiate with the seller to reduce the purchase price.
 Some will negotiate.
 Others won't.

-Low Appraisals Common in 2011
+Low Appraisals a Common Occurrence

 You also asked if this was a common scenario for home buyers.
 I would say it's a lot more common today than it was five or six years ago.
 The reason is that we've seen a decline in home prices across the country.